 This blog is the first in a DeliverEd Initiative series by policymakers and leaders from around the world who will share their challenges in delivering reforms and reflect on the various approaches used to solve these challenges in their countries.
+The opinions contained in these blogs are those of the authors and do not reflect an official position of the Education Commission or its research partners.

 The DeliverEd Initiative aims to build the evidence base for how governments in low- and middle-income countries can achieve their policy priorities in education using delivery approaches.”